BSB50620 Diploma of Marketing & Communication

 Students may be entitled to gain course credit and/or recognition prior or after commencing the course that will exempt them from completing one or more units of competency.
 See the website and Student handbook for more details and talk to a course advisor.

-Students that successfully complete all 12 units of competency will be issued with BSB50620 Diploma of Marketing and Communications by Mercury Colleges.
+Students that successfully complete all 12 units of competency will be issued with BSB50620 Diploma of Marketing and Communication by Mercury Colleges.
 This qualification is recognised nationally under the Australian Qualifications Framework (AQF).

 Tag:BSB50620